EthanNorton/Food-For-Thought/README.md

 I'm working on learning how to organize and categorize these files, I do this to keep the bytes warm! :* ... and because the disorganization severely bothers me.

-Email me with anything: Ethannorton12@gmail.com.
+Email me with anything: Email: EthanRNorton@protonmail.com